Laravel Route Model Binding Best Practices for Cleaner Code

 Now every route that binds to Post will use the slug column automatically.
 You don't need the :slug syntax in your routes anymore.

 I generally prefer the inline approach for flexibility.
-In StudyLab, some routes needed quiz IDs (for admin operations) while others needed slugs (for public sharing).
-The inline syntax let me handle both without weird workarounds.
+On most projects, some routes need model IDs (for admin operations) while others need slugs (for public-facing pages).
+The inline syntax lets you handle both without weird workarounds.

 Scoped Bindings for Nested Routes